aslafy-z/gitlab-fleeting-plugin-scaleway/docs/reference/configuration.md

 # Configuration reference

-This page references the different configurations for the Hetzner Cloud fleeting plugin.
+This page references the different configurations for the Scaleway fleeting plugin.

 [TOC]